chinmaysagade/reWizeNotes/philosophy.md

 The period of Greece prior to the Hellenistic era is known as Classical Greece, while the period afterwards is known as Roman Greece.
 The term "Hellenistic" refers to that which is influenced by Greek culture, in this case, the East after the conquests of Alexander the Great.
 It is often considered a period of transition, sometimes even of decadence or degeneration, compared to the enlightenment of the Greek Classical era.
 The Hellenistic period saw the rise of New Comedy, Alexandrian poetry, the Septuagint, and the philosophies of Stoicism, Epicureanism, and Pyrrhonism.
 Greek science was advanced by the works of the mathematician Euclid and the polymath Archimedes.

+### Pyrrhic victory.
+ People will use it when referring to a situation where technically they won...technically there was a victory here...but it came at a severe cost...and that severe cost makes the situation like it wasn't even a victory at all.